pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 ```

 This creates a python enviroment in the `testpython` folder, linking to the original python installation.
 As such, all packages of the original installation are available.
-Any `python 3` installation,
-however, using a clean installation is recommended.
+However, using a clean and up-to-date `python 3` installation is recommended.

 !!! note "Python installations"
-    Multiple installationa are available in the GPN, such as an installation maintained
+    Multiple installations are available in the GPN, such as an installation maintained
     by the OMC-team found here `/afs/cern.ch/eng/sl/lintrack/anaconda3/bin`
     or the general python distribution, maintained by BE/CO, which can be found [here][acc-py]{target=_blank .cern_internal}.